galaxyproject/iwc/workflows/computational-chemistry/fragment-based-docking-scoring/README.md

 # Fragment-based virtual screening with docking and pose scoring

-Dock a compound library against a target protein with rDock and validate the poses generated against a reference fragment using SuCOS to compare the feature overlap.
+Dock a compound library against a target protein with rDock, and validate the poses generated against a reference fragment using SuCOS to compare the feature overlap.
 Poses are filtered by a user-specified SuCOS threshold.